skand1883/potato-disease-classifier/README.md

-# potato-disease-classifier

-# Plant Disease Classification Using CNN (On potato)
+**CNN Plant Disease Classification**

-# Overview:-
+__Overview__

-# This repository implements a Convolutional Neural Network (CNN) for classifying plant diseases using TensorFlow and Keras.
-The model is trained on the Plant Village dataset to # predict various plant diseases.*/
+This repository implements a Convolutional Neural Network (CNN) for classifying plant diseases using TensorFlow and Keras.
+The model is trained on the PlantVillage dataset to predict various plant diseases.